 Attribute Name Description FirePix Number of fire pixels detected in granule.
 MissingPix Number of pixels in granule lacking valid data for processing.
 LandPix Number of land pixels in granule.
 WaterPix Number of water pixels in granule.
-WaterAdjacentFirePix Number of fire pixels that are adjacent to one or more water pixels.
-CloudAdjacentFirePix Number of fire pixels that are adjacent to one or more cloud pixels.
-UnknownPix Number of pixels assigned a class of unknown in granule.
+CoastPix Number of coast pixels in granule.
+WaterAdjacentFirePix Number of fire pixels that are adjacent to one or more water pixels CloudAdjacentFirePix Number of fire pixels that are adjacent to one or more cloud pixels UnknownLandPix Number of land pixels assigned a class of unknown .
+UnknownWaterPix Number of water pixels assigned a class of unknown.
 LandCloudPix Number of land pixels obscured by cloud in granule.
-WaterCloudPix Number of water pixels obscured by cloud in granule (always 0 since the internal cloud mask is not applied over water pixels).
-GlintPix Number of pixels in granule contaminated with Sun glint.
-GlintRejectedPix Number of tentative fire pixels that were rejected due to apparent Sun glint contamination.
-CoastRejectedPix Number of tentative fire pixels that were rejected due to apparent water contamination of the contextual neighborhood.
-HotSurfRejectedPix Number of tentative fire pixels that were rejected as apparent hot desert surfaces.
+WaterCloudPix Number of water pixels obscured by cloud in granule.
+GlintPix Number of pixels in granule contaminated with sun glint.
+GlintRejectedPix Number of tentative fire pixels that were rejected due to apparen sun glint contamination.
+CoastRejectedPix Number of tentative fire pixels that were rejected due to apparen water contamination of the contextual neighborhood.
+HotSurfRejectedPix Number of tentative fire pixels that were rejected as apparent ho desert surfaces.
+ClearingRejectedPix Number of tentative fire pixels rejected as apparent forest clear ings.
+CoastRejectedWaterPix Number of tentative fire pixels rejected due to apparent land con- tamination of contextual background.
 DayPix Number of daytime pixels in granule.
 NightPix Number of nighttime pixels in granule.
 Satellite Name of satellite ("Terra" or "Aqua").
-ProcessVersionNumber Program version string (e.g. "5.0.1").
-MOD021KM input file File name of MOD021KM (Terra) or MYD021KM (Aqua) Level 1B radiance input granule.
-MOD03 input file File name of MOD03 (Terra) or MYD03 (Aqua) geolocation input granule.
-SystemID Operating system identification string.
+ProcessVersionNumber Production code version string (e.g. "6.2.3").
+MOD021KM input file File name of MOD021KM (Terra) or MYD021KM (Aqua Level 1B radiance input granule.
+MOD03 input file File name of MOD03 (Terra) or MYD03 (Aqua) geolocation inpu granule.

-Table 4: MODIS Level 2 fire product metadata stored as standard global HDF attributes.
+Table 5: MODIS Level 2 fire product metadata stored as standard global HDF attributes.